Quick Answer

 Propane Furnace

 Many RVs have built-in propane furnaces.
-They produce strong heat, but they still often use electricity for blowers and controls.
+They produce strong heat and use onboard propane, but they often still use electricity for blower fans and controls.

 Portable Propane Heater

 Portable propane heaters are simple and common.
+They can be useful for short-term heat when used according to the manufacturer’s instructions.

-Electric Heater with Power Station
+Electric Heater with a Power Station

 An electric heater may sound simple, but heat requires a lot of electrical power.